 Walton, S. and Miller, N. Spirits & Liqueurs in the Kitchen.
 London: Lorenz, 2008.

-More Trivia for Cooking with Liquor or Spirits
+More Trivia for Cooking with Spirits

 MUCH MORE TRIVIA!
 Visit Alcohol Trivia Resources (& Links to Alcohol Trivia).